af223/Beginner-CTF-Write-Ups/Hack This Site/Realistic Missions/P2_Chicago American Nazi Party.md

 ---

-Highlighting the whole page reveals a hidden update link.
+Highlighting the whole page reveals a hidden link called update to a login page.
+Since you're looking for admin access, you can use 'admin' as the username.
+For the password, use an SQL injection
+`' OR '1=1'--`
+.